 24. RENEGOTIATION OF THE ENTERPRISE AGREEMENT

-24.1 The parties to this Agreement agree that 6 months before the end of the Agreement they will seek to renegotiate a further agreement or a variation to this Agreement.
+24.1 The parties to this Agreement agree that no earlier than 6 months before the end of the Agreement they will seek to renegotiate a further agreement or a variation to this Agreement.

 25. LIFE OF THE AGREEMENT